KevinOConnor/can2040/docs/Features.md

   will typically take between 1 to 3 microseconds.
 (An rp2040 instruction flash cache miss and/or higher priority irqs may increase this time.)

-# Protocol details

-This section provides some low-level details on can2040's implementation of the CAN bus protocol.
-This section is targeted at CAN bus experts interested in implementation details.

-* Supports clock synchronization for bit timing.
-That is, the sampling time is resynchronized on each passive to dominant bit transition.

-* Supports verification of SOF (start-of-frame), header, data, CRC, ack, and EOF (end-of-frame) portions of each frame on the CAN bus.

-* Will inject an ack bit after verification of message CRC when receiving a message.

-* Transmissions will perform "line arbitration".
-That is, lower priority transmissions (as based on message id) will yield the bus to higher priority messages.
-In addition, the start of transmissions will be aligned to the SOF bit of other transmitters for proper bit timing during line arbitration.

-* Support for automatic retransmissions.
-If a transmission does not complete successfully (for example, due to an error, lack of acknowledgment, or interrupted by a higher priority message) then it will be automatically retransmitted at the next opportunity.

-* Supports for sending and receiving "remote frames".

-* Support for receiving "overload frames" (they will successfully delay transmission of messages).
-The can2040 code does not transmit "overload frames".

-* Support for receiving "error frames" (they will halt an active transmission).
-However, can2040 does not transmit "error frames".

-There are some known limitations with CAN bus error handling:

-* The CAN bus specification defines three error handling states:
-  "error active" (ie, normal state), "error passive", and "bus off".
-  Automatic transition between these states is not implemented.
-The can2040 code does not transmit "error frames".
-The can2040 code will not automatically enter a "bus off" state.
-In this regard, the can2040 code may be thought of as always being in the "error passive" state.